codefellows/seattle-201d6/week-2/class-07/README.md

 ## Class 7 (Week 2, Tuesday)

 * 1:00p: Announcements
-  * Guest lecture today at ??? from Jonathan Reasor (instructor candidate)
+  * Guest lecture Thursday at 3:30 from Jonathan Reasor (instructor candidate)
-    * We'll have a feedback mechanism for you at
+    * We'll have a feedback mechanism for you
     * Function declarations vs. function expressions
   * Plan for the evolution of our projects
     * Today: updated data, constructor functions, data into a table rather than a list